disoauth/DiscoAuth/README.md

 ## What I'm working on for version 1.0.0

 - [ ] Making the request function to get the json data returned after authorization
+  - [ ] Make a new class that retrieves the query string (for both synchronous and asynchronous projects)